algorand/go-algorand/data/transactions/logic/README_in.md

 For version 1, subsequent bytes after the varuint are program opcode bytes.
 Future versions could put other metadata following the version identifier.

+To prevent newly-introduced transaction fields from breaking assumptions made by older versions of TEAL, the TEAL environment prohibits the execution of TEAL on transaction groups where any transaction sets a field not present at the time the old TEAL version was introduced, and it instead causes those programs to fail.
+For example, executing a TEAL version 1 program on a transaction with RekeyTo set to a nonzero address will cause the program to fail, regardless of the other contents of the program itself.

 ## Varuint

 A '[proto-buf style variable length unsigned int](https://developers.google.com/protocol-buffers/docs/encoding#varint)' is encoded with 7 data bits per byte and the high bit is 1 if there is a following byte and 0 for the last byte.
 The lowest order 7 bits are in the first byte, followed by successively higher groups of 7 bits.